| Online Web / Mobile Demos:

-Additionally, the Toolkit's integrated pan and
+Additionally, the Toolkit's integrated pan

-features can also be controlled from the API.
+drawing.
+These features can also be controlled from the API.

-JPEG, GIF or BMP image may be imported into a
+A JPEG, GIF or BMP image may be imported into a

 drawing to be used as a drawing background or an image icon.
 Both

-supported.
-Image transparency is supported with an OpenGL renderer.
+is supported with an OpenGL renderer.

-An image may have dynamics attached as any other graphical
+An image may have dynamics attached as any other graphical object,

 including the variation of the source image based on user data.

 image object to control its position in the drawing.

 drawings and convert them into GLG drawings, which can then be

 used the same way as any other GLG drawings.